mdlayher/wavepipe/README.md

 Configuration
 =============

-On first run, wavepipe will attempt to create its sqlite database in `~/.config/wavepipe/`.
-Once this is done, the user may specify command-line flags to configure wavepipe.
-Here is an example:
+On first run, wavepipe will attempt to create its sqlite database using the option set via the `-sqlite` flag.
+The default location is `~/.config/wavepipe/wavepipe.db`.
+Once this is done, the user must at least specify the `-media` command line flag, to allow wavepipe to scan and watch a media folder.
+Here is an example of the default command-line configuration, with the media folder specified as the user's home media folder:

 ```
 $ wavepipe -host :8080 -sqlite ~/.config/wavepipe/wavepipe.db -media ~/Music/